Thermodynamic and transport properties of hot asymmetric nuclear matter within a chiral SU(3) model: Results and discussions

 \section{Results and discussions}

 In this section, we discuss the results for the thermodynamic and transport properties of hot asymmetric nuclear matter studied in the present work using a chiral SU(3) model.
 The shear viscosity, $\eta$ and thermal conductivity ($\kappa$) are computed using the in-medium properties of the nucleons.
 For given values of the baryon density, $\rho_B$, temperature, $T$ and the isospin asymmetry parameter, $\eta_N$, these are calculated using equations (\ref{eta}) and (\ref{kappa}), from the equilibrium distribution functions of the nucleons obtained from their effective masses and effective chemical potentials calculated within the model.
 The thermodynamic quantities and transport coefficients, incorporating the effects due to the medium modifications of the nucleons using the chiral SU(3) model, are compared with the results obtained for the free nucleon gas.
-In figures \ref{Dens_Pressure}, \ref{Dens_Energy_Density} and \ref{Dens_Entr}, the density dependence of the thermodynamic quantities, the pressure, the energy density and the entropy density are shown as functions of the baryon density in units of nuclear matter saturation density, $\rho_B/\rho_0$, for different temperatures.
-These are plotted for isospin symmetric ($\eta_N$=0) and asymmetric (with $\eta_N$=0.3) nuclear matter.
-The results of the chiral SU(3) model, accounting for the in-medium effects are compared with the results for the free nucleon gas.
-The medium effects are observed to lead to higher values of the pressure and energy density.
-At high densities, the increase in the pressure in the chiral SU(3) model is observed to be appreciably larger as compared to for the free nucleon gas.
-For example, for $\rho_B=5 \rho_0$, for symmetric nuclear matter, the values of the pressure (in MeV/fm$^3$) are observed to be around 139.3, 169.9 and 210 as compared to the values of 49.4, 82.6 and 118 for free nucleon gas, for temperature, T=50, 100 and 150 MeV respectively.
-For the same baryon density and temperatures, the values of the energy density (in MeV/fm$^3$), are observed to be 796.1, 853.5 and 942 in chiral SU(3) model, and, 783.8, 843.8 and 912 for the free nucleon gas.
-As can be seen fron figure \ref{Dens_Entr}, the interactions of the nucleons are observed to lead to a noticeable drop in the value fo entropy density at high densities.
-The values of the entropy density (in fm$^{-3}$) are observed to be 0.93 (0.89), 1.71 (1.64) and 2.43 (2.37) in the chiral SU(3) model, as compared to 1.57 (1.46), 2.39 (2.26) and 2.94 (2.81), in the free nucleon gas for T=50, 100 and 150 MeV, for $\rho_B=5 \rho_0$ in isospin symmetric (asymmtric matter with $\eta_N$=0.3) nuclear matter.
-The isospin asymmetry is observed to raise the values of the pressure and the energy density, whereas for the entropy density, the isospin asymmetry leads to a smaller value, both for the free nucleon gas and in the chiral SU(3) model.
+The values of the parameters of the chiral SU(3) model used in the present work are as follows \cite{AM_AK_PRC81_065204_2010}.
+The scalar-isoscalar meson-nucleon couplings, $g_{\sigma i}$=10.6 and $g_{\zeta i}=-0.47$, $i$=p,n, are fitted to the vacuum nucleon mass, taken to be $m_i^{vac}$=939 MeV.
+The scalar-isovector meson-nucleon coupling $g_{\delta p}=2.5=-g_{\delta n}$, and the masses of $\sigma$, $\zeta$ and $\delta$ fields are 466.5, 1024.5 and 899.5 MeV respectively.
+The vector meson-nucleon couplings are $g_{\omega i}=13.3$, $g_{\rho p}=-g_{\rho n}=5.5$, the strength of the self-interactions of the vector fields, $g_4$=79.9 and the masses of the vector fields are $m_\omega$=780.6 and $m_\rho$=761 MeV.
+The parameters of the scalar potential are taken to be $k_0=2.54$, $k_1=1.35$, $k_2=-4.78$, $k_3=-2.77$, $k_4=-0.22$ and d=0.064.
+The vacuum values of the scalar-isoscalar fields, $\sigma$ and $\zeta$ and the dilaton field, $\chi$ are $-93.3$, $-106.6$ and 409.8 MeV respectively.